discourse/discourse/docs/DEVELOPER-ADVANCED.md

 # Discourse Advanced Developer Install Guide

 This guide is aimed at advanced Rails developers who have installed their own Rails apps before.
-If you are new to rails, you are likely much better off with our **[Discourse Vagrant Developer Guide](VAGRANT.md)**.
+If you are new to Rails, you are likely much better off with our **[Discourse Vagrant Developer Guide](VAGRANT.md)**.

+Note: If you are developing on a Mac, you will probably want to look at [these instructions](DEVELOPMENT-OSX-NATIVE.md) as well.

 ## First Steps

 1. Install and configure PostgreSQL 9.1+.
 Make sure that the server's messages language is English; this is [required](https://github.com/rails/rails/blob/3006c59bc7a50c925f6b744447f1d94533a64241/activerecord/lib/active_record/connection_adapters/postgresql_adapter.rb#L1140) by the ActiveRecord Postgres adapter.
-2. Install and configure Redis 2+
+2. Install and configure Redis 2+.
 3. Install libxml2, g++, and make.
 4. Install Ruby 1.9.3 and Bundler.
 5. Clone the project and bundle.
-6. Create development and test databases in postgres.
-7. Copy `config/database.yml.development-sample` and `config/redis.yml.sample` to `config/database.yml` and `config/redis.yml` and input the correct values to point to your postgres and redis instances.
+6. Copy `config/database.yml.development-sample` to `config/database.yml`.
+Copy `config/redis.yml.sample` to `config/redis.yml`.
+Edit the files to point to your postgres and redis instances.
+7. Create the "vagrant" user and the development and test databases in postgres.
+See the postgres section in "Building your own Vagrant VM", below.
 8. Install the seed data to set up an admin account and meta topic: `psql DATABASE_NAME < pg_dumps/production-image.sql`